Get Started with Kubernetes using Minikube

 Minikube is the official way to run Kubernetes locally.
 It is a tool that runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your computer.
 It is an easy way to try out Kubernetes and is also useful for testing and development scenarios.

-For more information on how to run a Kubernetes cluster on other platforms, such as AWS, please refer to Heptio's Quick Start guide.
+TIP: For more information on how to run a Kubernetes cluster on other platforms, please refer to our other guides.

-In this tutorial, you will learn how to install the needed requirements to run Bitnami applications on Kubernetes using Minikube and GKE.
+In this tutorial, you will learn how to install the needed requirements to run Bitnami applications on Kubernetes using Minikube.

 Here are the steps you’ll follow in this tutorial: